BogBogdan/insta-bot/README.md

 # insta-bot

+Actions:
+Logs into Instagram, uploads posts as images, and shares posts as reels.
-Logins to instagram read messages and answers them
+Logs into Instagram read messages and answers them.